Last update: August, 2014

 Continuous Autofocus and Face Detection

 These are big ones if you have small kids or rambunctious pets you’re trying to capture.
 The continuous AF in the X-E2 is a big improvement, if only for the half shutter press it takes to engage it.
 The savings in battery life alone make it a big upgrade.
 I would personally make use of Face Detection in the X-E2 along with Continuos AF if I was chasing kids around.
 In my use, Face Detection works great.
 When I got my hands on a pre-production copy of the X-T1, continuous AF was an essential test.
 The X-T1 held up pretty well.
 The X-E2 did not.
 If continuous AF is something you really need, look at the X-T1 instead.

-The only real differences between the two in handling now are the separation of the AF-L and AE-L buttons, the change in placement of the “Q” menu (the X-E1 has it right IMO), the lack of a dedicated View Mode button, the added Fn2 button on the X-E2 and the extra 180x setting on the shutter speed dial.
+The only real differences between the two in handling now are the separation of the AF-L and AE-L buttons, the change in placement of the “Q” menu (the X-E1 has it right IMO), the lack of a dedicated View Mode button, the added Fn2 button on the X-E2, and the extra 180x setting on the shutter speed dial.
 Other than that it’s pretty much a wash.
 I personally like the more clicky feel of the buttons to the left of the screen on the X-E2.
 Others might like the larger size of them on the X-E1.
 The D-pad is barely smaller on the X-E2 to accommodate the larger screen, but this is a worthwhile tradeoff, and something I don’t even notice.

 EVF (Electronic Viewfinder)

 This is where things get interesting.
-The EVF on the X-E2 has the same resolution OLED screen according to Billy from The Fuji Guys, but the refresh rate is so much faster.
-I handed my camera to another fellow street shooter at our first FujiTuesday meet and he could tell the difference immediately.
+The EVF on the X-E2 has the same resolution OLED screen, but the refresh rate is so much faster.
+I handed my camera to another fellow street shooter and he could tell the difference immediately.
 The lag on the EVF in the X-E1 is what was holding him back.
 Things have improved even further in this department with the release of firmware Ver.
 2.00.
 Now, if you don’t do a lot of really lowlight shooting, or you primarily use the LCD to compose, this might not be a problem for you.
 See “Rear LCD” below.